rasmusjaa/camagru/README.md

 ![Screenshot1](https://github.com/rasmusjaa/camagru/blob/master/cam-screenshot.png)

 The aim of this project was to create a small Instagram-like site that enables users to make, share, comment and like photos edited with filters.
-Allowd languages were PHP and JavaScript (frameworks forbidden), MySQL and CSS (framework allowed if it doesn't contain JS).
+Allowed languages were PHP and JavaScript (just standarad libraries, frameworks forbidden), MySQL and CSS (framework allowed if it doesn't contain JS).

 ### Notes
 * Users can create account and edit account information